 Chief Deputy Mike Carlson

-Chief Deputy Mike Carlson has served as a licensed peace officer for 23 years and he was a highly decorated Minneapolis Police Officer for 19 years before joining the Hennepin County Sheriff's Office.
+Chief Deputy Mike Carlson has led operations at the Hennepin County Sheriff's Office since 2007.
+He's been as a licensed peace officer for 27 years and he was a highly decorated Minneapolis Police Officer for 19 years before joining the Sheriff's Office.

-He was awarded the Medal of Valor and numerous other honors.
-In the Minneapolis Police Department, Carlson commanded the Homicide Unit, the Narcotics Task Force, and also supervised the highly successful Violent Offender Task Force, the Weapons Task Force, and the Joint Terrorism Task Force.
+He was awarded the Medal of Valor and numerous honors.
+In the Minneapolis Police Department, Carlson commanded the Homicide Unit, the Narcotics Task Force, and also supervised the Violent Offender Task Force, the Weapons Task Force, and the Joint Terrorism Task Force.

 Working with Sheriff Stanek, Chief Carlson spearheaded the creation of an innovative unit, Sheriff’s Office Criminal Information Sharing and Analysis (CISA).
 The unit provides predictive policing services and criminal analysis to law enforcement agencies throughout the metro and the region.
 On a national level, CISA has been recognized as a model for its crime prevention and analysis services.